'Flight 232': Survival And Heroism In Sioux City

 UNIDENTIFIED MAN: According to United Airlines, 184 of the 293 people aboard Flight 232 are alive.
 Wreckage is strewn over an area three-quarters of a mile wide.

-LAURENCE GONZALES: Investigators are going through that debris for clues to the crash...
+UNIDENTIFIED MAN: Investigators are going through that debris for clues to the crash...

 SIMON: Laurence Gonzales, author of the bestseller "Deep Survival: Who Lives, Who Dies, And Why" and is also a licensed pilot, has talked to hundreds of survivors of Flight 232.
 And he's reconstructed the crash, the loss and the heroism - not a word lightly used - of that day.
 And the test that followed survivors as they tried to return to life.
 His new book - "Flight 232: A Story Of Disaster And Survival."
 Laurence Gonzales joins us from the studios of Iowa Public Radio in Iowa City.
 Think so much for being with us.

-GONZALES: It's my pleasure.
+LAURENCE GONZALES: It's my pleasure.

 SIMON: I want you to take us into that cockpit immediately.
 Captain Alfred Haynes, Williams Records - the copilot - are literally wrestling with the steering mechanism.